sciapp/sampledb/docs/user_guide/schemas.rst

 dataverse_export
 ^^^^^^^^^^^^^^^^

-This attribute is a boolean that controls whether this property should be exported as part of a :ref`dataverse_export` or not, although the exporting user will still have the choice to enable or disable this property during the export.
+This attribute is a boolean that controls whether this property should be exported as part of a :ref:`dataverse_export` or not, although the exporting user will still have the choice to enable or disable this property during the export.
 By default, it is set to ``false``.

 conditions
 ^^^^^^^^^^